Blotch3D/Blotch3D/README.md

 in by, instead, moving the camera forward temporarily.
 Or simply don't allow zoom to go to that extreme.

-Q: Sometimes I see slightly farther polygons and parts polygons of sprites appear in front of nearer ones, and it varies as the camera or sprite moves.
+Q: Sometimes I see slightly farther polygons and parts of polygons of sprites appear in front of nearer ones, and it varies as the camera or sprite moves.